elliottmckee/pyRATT/README.md

-# Python Rocket AeroThermal Toolbox
+# pyRATT - python Rocket AeroThermal Toolbox

-PyRATT is an Aero/Thermal Analysis tool aimed at *very* high performance (or high-speed) amateur rockets, or for performing more general 1D Transient Thermal analyses.
+pyRATT is an Aero/Thermal Analysis tool aimed at *very* high performance (or high-speed) amateur rockets, or for performing more general 1D Transient Thermal analyses.

 Primarily, it performs coupled Aerothermal/Thermal simulations of the temperature response of structural components like nosecone walls and fins, given a flight profile material properties, geometric parameters, etc. This functionality aims to be as approachable and easy-to-use as possible, with GUIs both for running simulations, as well as plotting results.
 Even without the GUI's, running from a standalone script is only a handful of lines of code (see below).